SixteenThousand/Tag-Explorer/README.md

 ### Note

 This repo is still very much in development, and should not be installed.
-The text below is meant to serve as a guide for the directory that the project is going in, which it should reach in the next few weeks.
+The text below is meant to serve as a guide for the direction that the project is going in, which it should reach in the next few weeks.
 ---